Skip to content

 Method 1: QUIC.cloud Dashboard

 If you have linked your site to QUIC.cloud, you can check in the QUIC.cloud dashboard.
-Navigate to the Page Optimization tab, and look for any warnings in the Recent Requests area, like so:
+Navigate to the Page Optimization tab, and look for any warnings in the Recent Requests area.

-In this example, a CSS Syntax Error is clearly listed, along with the path to the CSS file that has the error, and a description of the error (Unclosed block).
-Fix the error and CCSS should begin working properly.
+If these is a problem, a CSS Syntax Error would be clearly displayed, along with the path to the CSS file that has the error, and a description of the error.
+Fix the syntax error in the original file, and CCSS should begin working properly.

 Method 2: Your File System